 If you paid more than the amount due on your student loans, it's possible that you are "paid ahead" on your account.
 Note that being paid ahead has no effect on how your payments are applied to the principal and interest balance - it simply means you are not required to make a payment; however interest continues to accrue daily.

-If you are in paid ahead status with no payment due, you can continue to make payments as you would normally.
+If you are in a paid ahead status with no payment due, you can continue to make payments as you would normally.
 Interest will continue to accrue on your outstanding balance even though you are paid ahead.
 If you are paid ahead and on automatic debit, your payments will continue to be drafted each month.

 A benefit of being paid ahead is that it can give you a financial cushion.
 Not having to pay your student loan bill one month might be helpful if you have some additional or unexpected expenses that month.